Amankumar006/online-learning-plateform/src/documentation.md

 -   **User Authentication:** Users can sign up and log in using Firebase Authentication.
 This secures access to personalized features.
 -   **Personalized Dashboard:** Upon logging in, users are directed to a dashboard (`/dashboard`) that provides an overview of their progress and access to different learning modules.
 -   **Interactive Lessons:** Users can access and complete interactive lessons (`/dashboard/lessons/[id]`).
-Lessons likely include content display, embedded exercises, and potentially multimedia elements.
+Lessons include text, code blocks, and AI-powered text-to-speech.
 -   **Adaptive Exercises:** The platform provides adaptive exercises (`/dashboard/practice/[id]`) that may adjust difficulty or type based on user performance.
 This likely involves fetching exercise data from Firestore and submitting user answers for evaluation.
 -   **Progress Tracking:** User activity and performance on lessons and exercises are tracked and visualized (`/dashboard/progress`).
 This data is stored in Firestore and potentially aggregated or analyzed in the backend.
--   **AI Study Buddy:** An AI-powered chat interface (`src/components/lessons/ai-buddy.tsx`, powered by Genkit flows in `/src/ai/flows/chat-with-ai-buddy.ts`) allows users to ask questions and receive assistance.
+-   **Tool-Equipped AI Chat (`Buddy AI`):** A sophisticated, standalone chat interface (`/dashboard/buddy-ai`) powered by a central Genkit flow (`buddy-chat.ts`).
+This AI can:
+    *   Adopt different personas (e.g., friendly 'Study Buddy' or technical 'Code Mentor').
+    *   Maintain conversation history.
+    *   Use tools to search the web, create custom exercises, suggest study topics, generate images, and analyze code complexity.
 -   **Unified Content Generation (Admin):** The admin interface features a unified, tab-based page for generating exercises.
 Admins can either generate a set of exercises based on an existing lesson or generate a single, custom exercise from a detailed text prompt.
 This is powered by AI flows (`/src/ai/flows/generate-lesson-content.ts`, `/src/ai/flows/generate-custom-exercise.ts`, `/src/ai/flows/generate-lesson-image.ts`).
--   **Code Execution Simulation:** A feature to simulate code execution (`src/components/lessons/code-editor.tsx`, potentially using a backend service or AI tool like `/src/ai/flows/simulate-code-execution.ts`).
+-   **Code Execution Simulation:** A feature to simulate code execution (`src/components/lessons/code-editor.tsx`, powered by the `simulate-code-execution.ts` flow).
--   **Long Form Answer Grading:** An AI flow (`/src/ai/flows/grade-long-form-answer.ts`) is used to grade open-ended text responses.
+-   **Long Form Answer Grading:** An AI flow (`/src/ai/flows/grade-long-form-answer.ts`) is used to grade open-ended text responses, including handwritten work submitted as an image.

 ## 6. Data Flow